andrea-vaiuso/Advanced-Drone-Controller-Optimization/README.md

-# MDO_Drone_Controller_Trajectory_Noise
+# Drone-Controller-Trajectory-Noise Optimization

 ## Overview

-This project explores the effects of trajectory noise on drone controller performance using Model-Driven Optimization (MDO) techniques.
+This project explores the effects of trajectory noise on drone controller performance using Multi-Disciplinary Optimization techniques.
 It provides tools and scripts for simulating, analyzing, and visualizing how noise impacts trajectory tracking and control stability.

 ## Features